AkmaralAmanzholova/consumer-supplier-frontend/README.md

    npm run dev
    ```

-The frontend will run on `http://localhost:5173` (or next available port).
+The frontend will run on `http://localhost:5173` (or next available port)

-## Backend Integration

-See [BACKEND_SETUP.md](BACKEND_SETUP.md) for details on backend configuration and connection.

-## Note

-The `backend/` folder in this repository is kept for local reference only.
-For the latest backend code, refer to the separate backend repository.